danielhinker/bash-scripts/README.md

 # Bash Scripts

-Bash scripts that I thought were useful in day-to-day terminal use.
+Bash scripts that I think are useful in day-to-day terminal use.